Skip to main content

 Accelerated Tissue Repair

-Promotes rapid healing of muscles, tendons, and ligaments by activating FAK-paxillin signaling and stimulating growth factor production.[1][2]
+Promotes healing of muscle, tendon, and ligament tissue in animal models by activating FAK-paxillin signaling and stimulating growth factor production.[1][2]

 Gut Health & Protection

-Derived from a protein in human gastric juice, BPC-157 protects the stomach lining and has shown benefit in inflammatory bowel disease trials.[4][8]
+Corresponds to a fragment of a protein found in human gastric juice.
+In animal models it protects the stomach lining, and its developers reported it was safe in early inflammatory bowel disease trials.[4][8]

 Anti-Inflammatory

-Modulates the nitric oxide system and reduces inflammatory markers including IL-6 and TNF-alpha throughout the body.[5]
+Modulates the nitric oxide system and, in preclinical work, reduces inflammatory signaling and oxidative stress markers throughout the body.[5]

 Neuroprotective Effects

-Supports nerve regeneration and protects against brain injuries by modulating dopaminergic and serotonergic pathways.[6][7]
+In rodent injury models it supports nerve regeneration and protects against brain and spinal cord injury, in part by modulating dopaminergic and serotonergic pathways.[6][7]

 Vascular Repair

-Promotes angiogenesis (the formation of new blood vessels), accelerating blood flow to injured tissues.[1][5]
+Promotes angiogenesis (the formation of new blood vessels) and increases VEGF expression, accelerating blood flow to injured tissues in animal studies.[1][4]

 What is BPC-157?

-BPC-157 (Body Protection Compound-157) is a synthetic pentadecapeptide consisting of 15 amino acids (GEPPPGKPADDAGLV, MW 1419).
-It is derived from a protective protein naturally found in human gastric juice, which contributes to the stomach's remarkable ability to heal itself.
+BPC-157 (Body Protection Compound-157) is a synthetic pentadecapeptide of 15 amino acids (GEPPPGKPADDAGLV, MW about 1419).
+Its sequence corresponds to a partial, N-terminal segment of a larger protective protein found in human gastric juice.
+The intact 15-residue peptide does not occur naturally in the body, but it is thought to mirror part of the stomach's own ability to protect and repair itself.

-Originally characterized in the late 1990s, BPC-157 has been the subject of over 200 published studies investigating its regenerative properties across multiple body systems.
-Its stability in gastric acid (remaining active for more than 24 hours) sets it apart from most peptides and enables both oral and injectable administration.
+BPC-157 has been the subject of more than 200 published reports investigating its regenerative properties across multiple body systems.
+Most of this work comes from a single research group in Croatia and is preclinical (cell and animal studies), so it should be read as promising early science rather than confirmed human evidence.
+Its unusual stability in gastric acid sets it apart from most peptides and is the basis for both oral and injectable use.

 How Does It Work?

-At the molecular level, BPC-157 activates the FAK-paxillin signaling cascade, promoting cell migration and survival, both essential processes for tissue repair.
-It also modulates the nitric oxide (NO) system by influencing eNOS gene expression, which supports endothelial protection and vascular integrity.
+At the molecular level, studies show BPC-157 activates the FAK-paxillin signaling cascade, which drives the cell migration and survival that underpin tissue repair.
+It also engages the nitric oxide (NO) system by influencing endothelial NO-synthase (eNOS/Nos3) expression, supporting endothelial protection and vascular integrity.

-Additionally, BPC-157 stimulates early growth response gene-1 (Egr-1) and its repressor NAB2, triggering a coordinated cascade of cytokine and growth factor production that orchestrates the healing response.
+BPC-157 has also been reported to trigger early growth response gene-1 (Egr-1) and its co-repressor NAB2, setting off a coordinated cascade of cytokine and growth factor production that orchestrates the healing response.
+These mechanisms are drawn primarily from rodent and in-vitro experiments.

 Mechanism of Action

-BPC-157 activates multiple regenerative pathways simultaneously, from FAK-paxillin signaling for cell repair to NO-system modulation for vascular protection, creating a coordinated healing response across tissues.
+In preclinical studies BPC-157 engages several regenerative pathways at once, from FAK-paxillin signaling for cell repair to NO-system modulation for vascular protection, producing a coordinated healing response across tissues.

 BPC-157eNOS / NO SystemNitric oxide modulationFAK / PaxillinCell signaling cascadeEgr-1 / NAB2Gene expressionVEGF PromotionGrowth factor signalingDA / 5-HT SystemsNeurotransmitter modulationVascular ProtectionEndothelial integrity& anti-thrombotic effectsTissue RepairCell migration, survival& tendon/ligament healingGrowth FactorsCytokine & growth factorproduction cascadeAngiogenesisNew blood vessel formation& nutrient deliveryNeuroprotectionNerve regeneration& behavioral modulationCoordinated Multi-System Healing Response